bdgamble/lambda-invoke-async/README.md

 ## new Invoker(options)
 Constructor for the class.
 - **options** - { Object, optional } - an object to provide configuration options.
-  - **logger** - { Object/Function, optional } - a valid logger.
+  - **logger** - { Object, optional } - a valid logger.
 If no logger is provided, no debug information or errors will be logged.

 ```javascript
 const Invoker = require('lambda-invoker');